-by staff in celd displayed in the publications a If you do not ebration of the efforts and enthusiasm during events/special programs.
-The photographs are often classrooms, on the corridor bulletin boards, as part of individual projects, local newspaper and/or video programming that is displayed during the school open house or other school events. want photos or videos of your child to be used for such purposes, please indicate your preference appropriate option below.
+Photograph Policy: Video/photographs of Milton Public Schools' Elementary School students may be taken by staff in celebration of the efforts and enthusiasm during events/special programs.
+The photographs are often displayed in the classrooms, on the corridor bulletin boards, as part of individual projects, local newspaper publications and/or video programming that is displayed during the school open house or other school events.
+If you do not want photos or videos of your child to be used for such purposes, please indicate your preference by signing the appropriate option below.

-I DO give permission for pictures/videos to be taken of my child as long as it is directly related to celebrating the efforts of my child and/or promotion of the Elementary School programs.

-OR

-I DO NOT want pictures/videos taken of my child.

-Student Nam

-(please print)

-Student Grad de Student Homeroom

-Student Signs ature

-Parent/Guare

-(please print)

-Parent/Guard dian Signature

 Date